-Failure to Appear for Maryland Court Hearing
+Failure to Appear for a Maryland Court Hearing

 If you are charged with a crime or serious traffic offense in Maryland, it is critical to comply with all of your court dates.
 Missing a court date only increases your legal troubles and can worsen the criminal penalties.
 If you have missed a court date and are concerned you may have an outstanding bench warrant for your arrest, contact a Maryland criminal defense attorney to guide you through the complexities of the legal system.